-- 5.5 FSS understands the need for consistency and proportionality in the development, application and interpretation of national and EU regulation, while recognising there may be tensions in seeking to achieve both.
-Therefore, we believe it is important that our approach to regulatory decision making is founded on a transparent set of principles and the use of objective evidence. - 5.6 In developing any national policy for Scotland, FSS is committed to evidence based policymaking to meet the needs and challenges we face, ensuring policy decisions are supported by robust science and evidence.
-We will also consider all potential impacts, applying the principles of better regulation, and fully involve consumers and stakeholders in the policy process. - 5.7 In terms of EU law, in many areas there is explicit flexibility in how it can be implemented or applied, or implicit scope for interpretation of the rules and requirements to fit local circumstances.
-In addition, for the most part, Scottish Ministers are free to determine and apply the necessary enforcement mechanisms they see fit to deliver EU policy objectives. - 5.8 In making decisions on these policy and regulatory matters FSS proposes to adopt the following principles: - i.
-In circumstances where legal requirements are explicitly and specifically set at an EU level, and are directly applicable in Member States, Scottish Ministers and FSS have clear legal obligations to ensure the consistent application of this law.
+5.10 FSS understands the need for consistency and proportionality in the development, application and interpretation of national and international regulatory standards, while recognising there may be tensions in seeking to achieve both.
+Therefore, we believe it is important that our approach to regulatory decision making is founded on a transparent set of principles and the use of objective evidence.

+- 5.11 In developing national food and feed policy for Scotland we are committed to evidence based policymaking, ensuring FSS decisions and recommendations are supported by robust science and evidence.
+We will also consider all potential impacts, applying the principles of better regulation, and fully involve consumers and stakeholders in the policy development process. - 5.12 In terms of EU law, in many areas there is explicit flexibility in how it can be implemented or applied, or implicit scope for interpretation of the rules and requirements to fit local circumstances.
+In addition, for the most part, Scottish Ministers are free to determine and apply the necessary enforcement mechanisms they see fit to deliver EU policy objectives. - 5.13 In making decisions on these policy and regulatory matters FSS will adopt the following principles: - i.
+In circumstances where legal requirements are explicitly and specifically set at an EU level, and are directly applicable in Member States, Scottish Ministers and FSS have clear legal obligations to ensure the consistent application of this law while we remain a member of the European Union.
 It will therefore be important to influence emerging EU law, during all its development stages, to seek to ensure it meets better regulation principles whilst protecting public health. - ii.
-Where existing EU law is considered to be disproportionate and not in the interest of consumers and business, FSS will apply influence at all levels to seek change when we believe change is needed.
+If existing EU law is considered to be disproportionate and not in the interest of consumers and business, FSS will apply influence at all levels and engage stakeholders to seek change when we believe change is needed. - iii.

-- iii.
 FSS's priority will always be public health protection and consumers interests.
-Where the EU law provides for flexibility in application or interpretation, FSS will seek to make maximum use of permitted flexibilities available to regulators and business, in line with the 5 principles of better regulation, so long as the adoption of the flexibility won't adversely affect public health outcomes or consumers interests. - iv.
+Where the EU law provides for flexibility in application or interpretation, FSS will seek to make maximum use of permitted flexibilities available to regulators and business, in line with the principles of better regulation, so long as the adoption of the flexibility won't adversely affect public health outcomes or consumers interests. - iv.
 With respect to any specific stand-alone national policy it develops in Scotland for the benefit of consumers, FSS is committed to fully considering the principles of better regulation during development and fully involving consumer and stakeholder interests in the development process itself.